keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Cancel Proposed Comment_

-\- This comment generated from filplus website when notaries canceled their proposal request.
+\- This comment  is generated from filplus website when notaries canceled their proposal request.

 ```
 ## Canceled Request
 The following request has been canceled by the notary, thus should not be considered as valid anymore.

 #### Message sent to Filecoin Network
 >bafy2bzacebmk2f7qoydyzvas3sjdw3ib3nuwy324zqo2zjtkqyqlvh4xvq6rs

 #### Address
 > t1y6grz7kkjs5wyvg4mp5jqjl3unqt7t5ktqlrf2q

 #### Datacap Allocated
 > 50.00TiB

 #### Signer Address
 > t1fmqtnifrcnv4753hoyhjalgsv5klimrxmk7ekoq

 #### You can check the status of the message here: https://filfox.info/en/message/bafy2bzacebmk2f7qoydyzvas3sjdw3ib3nuwy324zqo2zjtkqyqlvh4xvq6rs
 ```

 ## _Request Approved Comment_

-\- This comment generated from filplus website by the operation of notaries.
-The second message is called the approval message.
+\- This comment is generated from filplus website after a notary sign the datacap approval.

 ```
 ## Request Approved